NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 Huge amount of configured hardware in the Saturn module

-The MULTI-parameter Unit design has many hardware sharing only two MULTI-parameter sockets, this is to solve the problem of limited panel space.
+The MPU design has many hardware sharing only two multi-parameter sockets, this is to solve the problem of limited panel space.
+However, this is only part of the solution.

-More MULTI-parameter sockets are of course needed to make good use of the hardware that would otherwise be idling.
-This is done by using an external expansion box filled with MULTI-parameter sockets, each with its own IBP amplifier hardware.
+More multi-parameter sockets are of course needed to make good use of the hardware that would otherwise be idling in the MPU.
+This is done by using an external expansion box filled with multi-parameter sockets, each with its own IBP amplifier hardware.

 Analog solution of adding more sockets, not more monitoring parameters